bhayashi/api-yearOne/README.md

 # Instructions

-The repository can be cloned to your local machine - though the PostgreSQL database will not work locally since the key is not stored in the repository.
-This means 'likes' and 'dislikes' data will not persist.
+The repository can be cloned to your local machine - though the PostgreSQL database and OMDB API will not work locally since the keys are not stored in the repository.

 Please make sure you have Node and Yarn installed.